nicofirst1/ledypi/README.md

 ![diagram](Resources/diagram.png)

 Since there is no connection powering the RaspberryPi, an usb type c power supply is necessary.

+### Starting script
+Check the [script README](scripts/README.md) to set learn how to start/stop the app with one script (usefull when you want it to start on boot) and for syncing the pc repo with your rpi.

 # Testing
 If you get a `ModuleNotFoundError` try to set the python path as follows in your terminal window: